GLYCAM-Web/gems/docs/about_instance_config.md

 # instance_config.json.example

+"swarm" like an emulation of the SLURM stack that thoreau/harper serve.
+It may not be sensical.

-For now, grpc-default is ignored as a SLURM host, and routes are documentation only.
+For now, grpc-default is ignored as a SLURM host, it's just auxilary - and routes are documentation only.

 ```json
 {
   "hosts": {